Spacerulerwill/Colourful-Enchanting-Tables/README.md

-# Colourful Enchanting Tables
+# Colourful Enchanting Tables (Fabric 1.21.0)
-A simple 1.21 fabric mod that adds coloured variations of the enchanting table for all of Minecraft's 16 primary colours
+A 1.21 mod that adds coloured variations of the enchanting table for all of Minecraft's 16 primary colours
 # Images
 <p>
   <img src="images/showcase_1.png" width="45%" />